Serbina-Dumitru/TestDatabase/Readme.md

 # Proof of concept

 ## Idea
+A server aplication written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) that is meant to receive and send data with [Rest API](https://en.wikipedia.org/wiki/Overview_of_RESTful_API_Description_Languages).
-A database created in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) with [Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework) and [Fluent API](https://learn.microsoft.com/en-us/ef/ef6/modeling/code-first/fluent/types-and-properties).
-That is meant to hold information for a messenger app.
+It has a database created with [Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework) and [Fluent API](https://learn.microsoft.com/en-us/ef/ef6/modeling/code-first/fluent/types-and-properties) that is meant to hold information for a messenger app.

 ## Database schema
 ![database schema](./Images/Database_Schema.png)